irvingywang/CS180-Team-Project/README.md

   that this class is functional.
   - Overall, this class can be combined with the others to allow messages to be received and sent simultaneously.
-- `GroupChat`: Represents a group chat with a variable amount of members.
-  - This class extends chat but also allows for the creation of a group.
-  - The methods "testSendMessage", "testSendMessageToBlockedUser", and "testGetMessages" all verify that this class is functional.
-  - Overall, this class can be combined with the others to allow the creation of a group chat by adding (or removing) users.
 - `LocalTest`: Tests all the methods created.
   - This class allows for the testing of all other classes and methods, which is a crucial step to ensure the functionality of the entire social media platform.